babakamyljanovssw/test-markdown-compatibility/README.md

 **Report**

-I tested different markdown syntaxes using latest TinaCMS starter kit for Next.js and TinaMarkdown.
+Ttested different markdown syntaxes using latest TinaCMS starter kit for Next.js with TinaMarkdown.
-Here is the repo - https://github.com/babakamyljanovssw/test-markdown-compatibility

 1. ✅ Strikethrough - it is working as expected with one `~` and double `~~` tilda